-“Bays”, named after the groups studio in Wellington is Fat Freddy’s fouth studio album and second in three years, a record of sorts for a band who take long breaks between albums.
-Their previous album “Blackbird” was arguably their best, meaning “Bays” had a lot to live up to.
-However, I can safely say afte a few listens it achieves this, continuing on with the fusion sound that “Blackbird” explored and doing it very, very well.
+Bays, named after the group’s studio in Wellington is Fat Freddy’s fourth studio album and second in three years.
+A record of sorts for a band who has taken long breaks between albums.
+Their previous album Blackbird was arguably their best, meaning Bays had a lot to live up to.
+However, I can safely say after a few listens it achieves this, continuing on with the fusion sound that Blackbird explored and doing it very, very well.

 The album kicks off with the funk-blues of “Wairunga Blues”.
 This track is driven by a real funky guitar riff and has a bit of a Stevie wonder and Meters feel to it.
 A great start to the album and a good sign of things to come.
 Next up is “Slings And Arrows”, this is classic Freddy’s with reggae coming to the fore with loud horns and a driving reggae beat.
 This track is the most roots-sounding track on the album and is bound to be a crowd pleaser.
 “10 Feet Tall” has a laid-back summer feel to it and harks back to the band’s first album, combining elements of techno, dub, and reggae.
 To my mind this track also has a 70’s soul feel to it in places.
 “Wheels” for mine is the weakest track on the album and is a bit of an experimental techno piece which doesn’t really go anywhere.
 The Freddy’s are at their best when their songs are a bit like musical journeys which go off in different directions and take unexpected turns, something this track doesn’t really do.
 Thankfully, the next track “Razor” brings the level up again with its sick groove in a style that I would describe as dark industrial techno.
 This track allows DJ Fitchie to showcase his skills as a beat-matcher and selector and is one of the album centerpieces.
 I am pretty sure if remixed this would be well-received on the club circuit.